- 20.72k views

-The possibilities of discovering attractive propositions this way is always there.
+The possibility of discovering attractive propositions this way was always there.
 However, the main downside is that you may not find anything at all, and even if you are offered a tour, it may not be the one you really want.
 If you are determined to walk on the Peninsula and you are offered a trip to South Georgia instead, you may feel pressured into accepting rather than leaving Argentina with no trip at all.

-- In the lieu of not finding a good deal, you may end up paying full for a trip you are less interested in.
+- In the lieu of not finding a good deal, you may end up paying for a trip you are less interested in.

 The window for traveling to Antarctica is late October to early March, with the peak season running from December to February.
 So, if you don’t mind missing out on seeing penguins during December and January or whales in February and March, opt for a cruise early on in the season.
 While you might not find the biggest discounts, you have more chances of finding a good deal before December.

-3. Look for short cruises
+Look for short cruises

-4. Book on a small boat
+Book a small boat

-5. Aim for shared cabin and amenities
+Share a cabin and amenities

 Again, it’s all about flexibility.
 If you are ready to share a three-berth cabin with strangers, you have more chance of getting a comparatively cheaper deal.
-That being said, most of us are looking to explore Antarctica in the lowest price possible, which is why the shared cabins are the first things that get sold out.
+That being said, most of us are looking to explore Antarctica at the lowest price possible, which is why the shared cabins are the first things that get sold out.

-6. Book flights in advance
+Book flights in advance

-7. Consider taking the bus
+Consider taking the bus

 Another option to save money is to take the bus from Buenos Aires to Ushuaia.
 There are two schools of thought on this one.
 While bus services in Argentina are comfortable and efficient, the journey will take at least 20 hours and there is no direct bus, so you will need to change.
 The big advantages are the cheaper price and the fact that there is no risk of the airline losing your bags.

-8. Pay attention to what is included
+Pay attention to what is included

 With any Antarctic cruise, three meals a day plus snacks will always be included.
 Many cruises also offer activities such as kayaking, hiking and camping in the total price.
 Compare different tours on offer.
 It is better to go for a trip that includes activities of your interest than for a really cheap tour that doesn’t give much.

 A trip to Antarctica is not something many will think about doing twice — even if they want to.
 It involves a lot of time, money and energy.
 There is a high possibility that you will only take this trip once in your lifetime.
-So, when looking for an Antarctica cruise, don’t only look for the lowest price possible.
+So, when looking for an expedition to Antarctica, don’t only look for the lowest price possible.
 Also keep in account the value the price offers.
 Make wise decisions and you are bound to have a memorable trip without breaking your bank account.